zonemaster/zonemaster-cli/USING.md

 zonemaster-cli zonemaster.net --no-ipv6
 ```

+## More details on the command line tool invocation

-The output comes continuously as the tests are performed.
+The output of any of the commands above comes continuously as the tests (test
+cases) are performed.

 ```
 Seconds Level     Message
 ======= ========= =======